 So you’re planning on renovating your Toronto home?

 CAM Painters can help!
 Everybody loves a bit of home renovation, and the beauty in it is that there are so many ways you can go about renovating your home, even if it is just investing in new interior doors as you’re not really into the old design anymore or having new windows put in.
 Whether this is through installing a home security camera external or renovating a certain room, there are so many ways to improve a house.
 However, we believe that painting is at the heart of all home renovation projects!
+Especially if you like many have decided to get your house painted after replacing doors or windows or add an addition to your house using somewhere like www.majesticdesigns.co.uk.
 Not only can we do the painting, we can recommend the sequence of painting so that it’s done as efficiently as possible.

 Step 1: After the drywall has been installed, taped and plastered